ChrisWhealy/DistributedSystemNotes/Lecture 14.md

     Contributes towards choosing from one of the proposed values

 * ***Learner***
     Does not directly participate in negotiating the final value.
 Instead, a learner simply learns the value agreed upon by the other participants.
-A learner is the only particpant who actually knows the value on which consensus has been reached.

 It is entirely possible for Paxos participants to take on two, or even three roles; but to start with, it is simplest to assign one role to one participant.